 5) Chompasaurus Rex (Lara Croft: Relic Run)

-The final dinosaur encounter on this list is by far the most recent.
+The final entry on this list of dinosaur encounters is by far the most recent.
 Those of you who’ve been playing the adventure-runner Lara Croft: Relic Run will have met “Chompasaurus Rex”, the level boss in the game’s Jungle Temple section.
 “Chompasaurus” is my nickname for this particular T-Rex as he (or she) has taken numerous bites out of poor Lara over the past couple of weeks thanks to my inability to save her from those deadly jaws.
-Nom nom nom…
+Nom nom nom.

 So those were my five favourite dinosaur encounters from the Tomb Raider games.
 Lara may not be a palaeontologist but Dr Grant and co could certainly learn a thing or two from this dual pistol-wielding archaeologist.